Friedrich42/murrr.space/content/posts/how-this-blog-was-created.md

 Press `Create Token` button, in a new page select `Edit Cloudflare Workers` as a template.
 Copy your api token and save it in a **safe place**.

+Adding these secrets to github is nessecary for pipeline, so we'll do it right away.
-Then go to your github repository page, navigate to `Settings` and find `Secrets` tab.
+Go to your github repository page, navigate to `Settings` and find `Secrets` tab.
 Add your secrets to repository by pressing `New repository secret`.

 ![Add secrets to github repository](img/github-cloudflare-secrets-new.png)